 Fundamentally we have changed the way we can make decisions on the nonoperational property in estates.
-We have also removed hidden risk for the transfer of Estates Management to H&PS
+We are reviewing the transfer of Estates Management to ensure that we take the option that is best for delivery of the service.

 Building Control is working with the three other authorities in the shared service to ensure that we align the way we work so that the customer receives a consistent service across all the authorities involved.